 Keyword – word/s a user types into a search engine; a word or phrase that describes the content of a web page.
-Also called search term, keyword phrase.
+Also called search term or keyword phrase.

 Meta title – the name of a web page visible at the top of a browser tab and in search results.

 Navigation – the way a website is structured, usually in relation to the way a website menu is set out.